I'm going to say it - Soy is the worst food in the world.

 A 2002 paper linked soy consumption to increased bladder cancer risks (26).

-A study published in the Journal of Epidemiology remarked that soy protein intake was significantly correlated with stomach cancer mortality rates in men, and colorectal cancer in woman (27).
+A study published in the Journal of Epidemiology remarked that soy protein intake was significantly correlated with stomach cancer mortality rates in men, and colorectal cancer in a woman (27).

 Last but not least, unless you are consuming soy beans in their natural state (which is still going to expose you to all the anti-nutrients, hormone suppressing compounds and glyphosate) your processed soy is may be contaminated with harmful heavy metals.